Garbage can teach us a lot about food waste

-Starting in Nashville, Tennessee, the team will ask hundreds of volunteers to keep a weekly kitchen diary about what they throw away, and why.
-Then they'll return to dig through their trash bins - Hazmat suits and all - to see if the diary matches the deeds.
+Starting in Nashville, Tennessee, the team will ask hundreds of volunteers to keep a weekly kitchen diary.
+It will list what they throw away.
+And why.
+Then they'll return to dig through their trash bins - Hazmat suits and all.
+They will see if the diary matches the deeds.

-The same work will begin in Denver, Colorado, a month later and in New York City in January, to get a sense of how these behaviors vary across the country.
+The same work will begin in Denver, Colorado, a month later and in New York City in January.
+This is to get a sense of how these behaviors vary across the country.
 Altogether, researchers will survey about 1,000 residents and 100 businesses.

-"This is the first time anyone's trying to really track and get a better understanding of food waste in U.S. cities," says Dana Gunders, senior scientist and food waste guru at NRDC, whose groundbreaking 2012 report found Americans waste 40 percent of their food-or more than 20 pounds per person each month.
+"This is the first time anyone's trying to really track and get a better understanding of food waste in U.S. cities," says Dana Gunders, senior scientist and food waste guru at NRDC.
+Gunders' groundbreaking 2012 report found Americans waste 40 percent of their food.
+That's more than 20 pounds per person each month.

 After funding the agricultural Green Revolution that helped feed a billion people, the foundation sees too much of those production gains being wasted today.

-Cities have also hired "solid waste experts" from companies like Kansas-based Engineering Solutions & Design to sift through their landfills and tell them what could easily be diverted, and scientists at NRDC have done similar work.
+Cities have also hired "solid waste experts" from companies like Kansas-based Engineering Solutions & Design.
+They sift through the city landfills.
+Then they tell them what could easily be diverted.
+Scientists at NRDC have done similar work.
 But those studies typically break the waste into several categories, one of which is "food."

 "What we can't say from that is: What kind of food was it?
 Was it edible, or just bones and peels?
 Why did it happen?
 And it doesn't give you any information on how to address it," Gunders says.